 Today we have a tomato that has passed its best, the end of a carrot and some old broad beans; not seen are the stub of an onion and the inner bulb of the garlic where the cloves are too small to be worth peeling.

 Then there are some stalks of cauliflower and broccoli; and a sprig of thyme.
-A potato that has passed its best would often also go into making vegetable stock from scraps.
+A potato that has past its best would often also go into making vegetable stock from scraps.

 Consider adding a few olives too; the oil helps in the absorption of the micronutrients.

-Tradition has it that when making vegetable stock you should have onion, carrots and celery roughly in equal quantities.
-That's wonderful for the pros but for the plebs any leftovers can be used.
+Tradition has it that when making a vegetable stock you should have onion, carrots and celery roughly in equal quantities.
+That's wonderful for the pros but we plebs can use any leftovers.
 We are simply aiming to add yet more nutrients to enrich our meals rather that tossing them into the compost bin.

 I am reluctant to go out and buy celery when I have a glut of broccoli in the garden; for the professional cook it's another matter.